ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 We can import whole modules, that is, all symbols that are marked for export by the asterisk, or we can import only the symbols that we need by specifying their names.
-Let us create a module that declares a single procedure to remove all characters from a [string]{.str} that are not
+Let us create a module that declares a single procedure to remove all characters from a [string] that are not
 letters: